Harkirattttt/Chat-Application/README.md

 # Chat-Application
 A chat application made using HTML, CSS, JavaScript and NodeJS where two or more people can connect and communicate with each other.

+NOTE: Initialize npm modules in the nodeServer folder.

 Screenshots:

 ![image](https://user-images.githubusercontent.com/102346627/236183613-ebba98e4-348d-4953-bad9-799bed678b87.png)